apache/freemarker-docgen/README.md

 * `legacy-tests` in this project

-For editing DocBook, we are using [XXE](http://www.xmlmind.com/xmleditor/), with the `xxe-addon` installed, that you can find in this project.
+For editing DocBook, we are using [XXE](http://www.xmlmind.com/xmleditor/), with the `xxe-addon` installed, which you can find in this project.

 ## Building